duckdb/duckdb-web/_posts/2021-10-05-windowing.md

 Some window functions depend only on the partition boundary and the ordering, but a few (including all the aggregates) also use a *frame*.
-Frames are specified as a number of rows on either side (*preceding* or *following* the *current row*).
+Frames are specified as a number of rows on either side (*preceding* or *following*) of the *current row*.
 The distance can either be specified as a number of *rows* or a *range* of values using the partition's ordering value and a distance.

 <img src="/images/blog/windowing/framing.png" alt="The Window Computation Environment" title="Figure 1: The Window Computation Environment" style="max-width:90%;width:90%;height:auto"/>

-Framing is the most confusing part of the windowing environment, so let's look at a very simple example and ignore the partitioning and ordering.
+Framing is the most confusing part of the windowing environment, so let's look at a very simple example and ignore the partitioning and ordering for a moment.

 ```sql
 SELECT points,